botletics/SIM7000-LTE-Shield/README.md

 - Test and document MDM9206 SDK for standalone SIM7000 operation without external microcontroller

 ### Completed Tasks
-- Tested SIM7070G general features: texting, reading texts, HTTP GET requests with HTTP_GET() function in Adafruit_FONA_LTE class
+- Tested SIM7070G general features with firmware 1951B14SIM7070 on SIM7070G: sending/receiving SMS, HTTP GET, HTTP POST, and GPS
 - Added SSL for TCP: opens port 8883 and allows MQTTS over SSL.
 Currently this feature is only for sending data.
 To use the function addRootCA(), set `#define SSL_FONA 1` in Adafruit_FONA.h
 - Added SIM7070G compatibility
 - Added SIM7600 compatibility